knpuniversity/drupal-under-the-hood/knpu/webprofiler.md

 more.

 If you want to see all of the routes, click the Routing tab.
-This is the same list that the Drupal consoel showed us.
+This is the same list that the Drupal console showed us.

 There are lots of other treats in here: it's like a Drupal Halloween!
 For example, Performance Timing checks how fast the frontend of your site is rendering.
 The timeline